jerrinbright/VisualOdometry/results/readme.md

 ## HOW TO CREATE A POSE FILE?

-- As a result of running the ```main.py``` file, a ```pose.txt``` file will be generated.
-- Every row of the file contains the first 3 rows of a 4x4 homogeneous pose matrix (SE(3) matrix) flattened into one line, with each value separated by a space.
+Every row of the file contains the first 3 rows of a 4x4 homogeneous pose matrix (SE(3) matrix) flattened into one line, with each value separated by a space.
 For example, this pose matrix:
 ```
 a b c d
 e f g h